dji-sdk/Onboard-SDK/README.md

 #### Step1:

-If you want to use our Onboard SDK API Library, you can download it from Github.
+If you want to use our Onboard SDK API Library(with examples), you can download it from Github.

 #### Step2:

 In order to develop your Apps via the Onboard SDK, you need to download the following DJI specific tools:

-1. DJI N1 PC assistant software and the corresponding N1 Driver
+1. DJI N1 PC assistant software and the related N1 Driver
 2. DJI PC Simulator
 3. DJI GO APP

 >Note:
 >For 1 & 2, please download them from: https://developer.dji.com/onboard-sdk/downloads/
->For 3, download & install them from the iOS/Android APP STORE.
+>For 3, download & install them from the iOS/Android APP STORE

 ### Hardware Installation